anaptecs/jeaf-generator.io/index.md

 ---
 title: "JEAF Generator"
-subtitle: "Use UML models to generate code for Spring, REST, OpenAPI, Java, JakartaEE, JEE, Hibernate and others.
-Bye bye handwritten boiler blade code."
+subtitle: "Use UML models to generate code for Spring, REST, OpenAPI, Java and many more"
 description: Use UML models to generate code for Spring, REST, OpenAPI, Java, JakartaEE, JEE, Hibernate and others.
 Bye bye handwritten boiler blade code.
 Let your developers concentrate on business features.

 image: /images/share_image.png